 - Restore mandatory Country of Origin Labeling for meat, and including dairy products.

 For far too long, the corporate-controlled industrial production system has harmed farmers, workers, and communities and polluted our nation’s waterways with pathogens, excess nutrients, and harmful algal blooms.
 Transitioning away from the corporate CAFO model to a fair, competitive system that supports independent farmers is essential to protecting clean water and establishing a fair, healthy food production system.

-Write your Senators and ask them to pass the Food System Reform Act today!
+Write your Senators and ask them to pass the Farm System Reform Act today!
 It’s time for a better system.